School Travel Planning

 - Learn about ways to prioritize equity and engagement during the STP process.

 - If you have other questions about School Travel Planning, contact us

 Other STP resources

-- School Travel Planning Feasibility Study.
-Assesses STP implementation in two contrasting regions of Ontario: the City of Toronto and the Wellington-Dufferin-Guelph region.
+- The School Travel Planning Feasibility Study assesses STP implementation in two contrasting regions of Ontario: the City of Toronto and the Wellington-Dufferin-Guelph region.

-- Tools for conducting a benefit-cost analysis of the STP process:
+- Tools for conducting a benefit-cost analysis of the STP process are: